top of page

 ACEA is a government-led coalition of African nations with a mission to spur Africa's transformation to a circular economy that delivers economic growth, jobs, and positive environmental outcomes.

-The African Circular Economy Alliance was conceived in 2016 during the World Economic Forum with the mindset of developing Africa’s circular economy ecosystem while capitalizing on its development opportunities.
+The Alliance was conceived in 2016 during the World Economic Forum with the mindset of developing Africa's circular economy ecosystem while capitalizing on its development opportunities.

-The Alliance serves as a platform that supports the transition to a circular economy at the national, regional, and continental levels through:
+ACEA serves as a platform that supports the circular transition at the national , regional and continental level through :

 Map ACEA members.png